goliatl/hy-r-intro/3_BasicFeatures/1_NavigatingRStudio.md

 Some general recommendations for organising a project:

-1. Put each project in its own directory, which is named after the project.
+1. Keep all project files under the directory that was automatically created when you named the project.
 2. Put text documents associated with the project in a directory called `doc` .
 3. Put raw data and metadata in the `data` directory, and files generated during cleanup and analysis in the `results` directory.
-4. Put source for the project’s scripts and programs in the `src` directory, and programs brought in from elsewhere or compiled locally in the `bin` directory.
-5. Name all files to reflect their content or function.
+4. Name all files to reflect their content or function.

 We will cover topics including data import and export later during this workshop!